HSBC has 'much work' to do on anti-laundering fixes, U.S. says

 HSBC has made some progress in improving its anti-money laundering program as required by a 2012 deferred prosecution agreement with the U.S. Justice Department, but there remains "much work to be done," federal prosecutors said in a Tuesday court filing.

-The British bank paid nearly $2 billion (1.2 billion pounds) in penalties in December 2012 to resolve charges that it failed to stop hundreds of millions of dollars in drug money from flowing through the bank from Mexico, and it promised to fix the problems.
+The British bank paid nearly $2 billion in penalties in December 2012 to resolve charges that it failed to stop hundreds of millions of dollars in drug money from flowing through the bank from Mexico, and it promised to fix the problems.

 The government had selected independent monitor and former New York prosecutor Michael Cherkasky to monitor HSBC's compliance with the agreement.
 The Tuesday report describes Cherkasky's conclusions to date.